aspose-pdf/Aspose.PDF-Documentation/net/get-started/complex-pdf/_index.md

 title: Complex PDF
 type: docs
 weight: 40
-url: /net/complex-pdf/
+url: /java/complex-pdf/
-description: Aspose.PDF for .NET allows you to create more complex documents that contain images, text fragments, and tables in one document.
+description: Aspose.PDF for Java allows you to create more complex documents that contain images, text fragments, and tables in one document.
 ---

 The [Hello, World](/pdf/net/hello-world/) example showed simple steps to create a PDF document.
 Let's take a look at creating a more complex document.